+As documented by archaeological and botanical explorations, humans settled in the Montafon region 5,000 years ago.
 The Montafon region was originally settled by Rhaetians coming from Walgau and Grisons.
-Many Rhaeto-Romanic names of mountains, rivers and places as well as field and family names are still testimonies of it (e.g. Albona, Gafluna, Montjola, Silvretta, Tilisuna).
+Many Rhaeto-Romanic names of mountains, rivers and places as well as field and family names are remnants of it (e.g. Albona, Gafluna, Montjola, Silvretta, Tilisuna).

-Mining was of great importance in the Montafon region throughout the Middles Ages and probably already in the Bronze and Iron Ages: iron, copper and silver were mined here.
+Mining was of great importance in the Montafon region throughout the Middle Ages and probably already in the Bronze and Iron Ages: iron, copper and silver were mined here.
 In the late Middle Ages, in about 1300, the miners from Silbertal and miners from Wals who were interested in mining tunnels in high locations moved to the Montafon region.
 The Romanic and later German settlement was mainly administered from the Meierhof courtyard close to Bludenz.

 From 1258 to 1418/20, the Montafon region, which was part of the Romanic Province of Churrätien, belonged politically to the county of Werdenberg which founded the city of Bludenz between 1259 and 1296.

-In 1408 the Peace of Constance, which dissolved the military alliance Bund ob dem See, was also reaffirmed by the Montafon population in the form of the crossed keys in the coat of arms.
+In 1408, the Peace of Constance, which dissolved the military alliance Bund ob dem See, was also reaffirmed by the Montafon population in the form of the crossed keys in the coat of arms.

 In 1928 Schruns got the status of a market town.
 An important reason for that was the well-known cattle market of Schruns where thousands of the famous Montafon brown cattle were herded.
 The famous cattle breeding is also reflected in the coat of arms of the market town: the rising bull in the golden-blue shield and the crossed keys of the former coat of arms of the valley below it.